arron21/spiritandground-hugo/content/poetry/lances.md

 I know the feel of your hand patting mine-

-know the sound of your laugh.
+know the sound of your laugh

 \-

 Breathe in, breathe out;

-Thin air- crisp and full.
+Thin air- crisp and full

 \-